July 23 in Pop Culture History

 1987 – La Bamba was released in theaters.

-1995 – Comet Hale–Bopp is discovered, and was visible to the naked eye on Earth in 1996.
+1995 – Comet Hale–Bopp was discovered and was visible to the naked eye on Earth in 1996.

-1993 – Poetic Justice, Coneheads and Another Stakout debuted in theaters.
+1993 – Poetic Justice, Coneheads and Another Stakeout debuted in theaters.

 1999 – Inspector Gadget, The Haunting and Drop Dead Gorgeous were released in theaters.